-Alan Carr, 53, is a member of our board of directors, and has served as a member of our board of directors since August 2019.
-Beginning in 2013, Mr. Carr has served as the Co-Founder, Managing Member and Chief Executive Officer of Drivetrain LLC, Prior to co-founding Drivetrain LLC, Mr. Carr served as a Managing Director at Strategic Value Partners from 2003 to 2013, leading investments in various sectors in North America and Europe.
+Alan Carr, 55, is a member of our board of directors, and has served as a member of our board of directors since August 2019.
+Beginning in 2013, Mr. Carr has served as the Co-Founder, Managing Member and Chief Executive Officer of Drivetrain LLC.
+Prior to co-founding Drivetrain LLC, Mr. Carr served as a Managing Director at Strategic Value Partners from 2003 to 2013, leading investments in various sectors in North America and Europe.
 From 1997 until 2003, Mr. Carr was a corporate attorney at Skadden, Arps, Slate, Meager & Flom and before that, at Ravin, Sarasohn, Baumgarten, Fisch & Rosen.
-He currently serves as a director of the following public companies: Sears Holdings Corporation and Unit Corporation.
-Mr. Carr has previously, and does currently, serve as a director on several other boards in diverse industries and throughout the world.
+He currently serves as a director of Unit Corporation.
+Mr. Carr has previously served as a director on several other boards in diverse industries and throughout the world.
 Mr. Carr received a B.A. in Economics from Brandeis University and Juris Doctor, cum laude, from Tulane Law School.